 3.1 Importance of Integration

-Synergy between front office and back office is crucial for organizational success.
-Effective integration allows:
+The synergy between front office and back office is crucial for organizational success.
+An effective integration allows

 – Continuous flow of information